Lynching of Deborah Yakubu: Aftermath

 Governor Aminu Tambuwal ordered the indefinite closure of the college immediately after the incident, and opened an investigation.

 Two students identified from the video were arrested in connection with the lynching.
 However, none have been prosecuted.
 One Muslim perpetrator had filmed himself proclaiming that he did it in graphic terms.
-A Nigerian police officer filmed himself endorsing the Islamist lynching and called any one who questioned the act a "Kafir".
+A Nigerian police officer filmed himself endorsing the Islamist lynching and called any one who questioned the act a "Kafir" (Islamic term for an infidel).

 Following the lynching there was violence against other Christian sites, according to a statement released by the Catholic Diocese of Sokoto.
 "During the protest, groups of youths led by some adults in the background attacked the Holy Family Catholic Cathedral at Bello Way, destroying church glass windows, those of the Bishop Lawton Secretariat, and vandalised a community bus parked within the premises.
 St. Kevin's Catholic Church was also attacked and partly burnt; windows of the new hospital complex under construction, in the same premises, were shattered.
 The hoodlums also attacked the Bakhita Centre […], burning down a bus within the premises."

 The two Muslim suspects were defended by a team of 34 lawyers led by Prof. Mansur Ibrahim.
 They were charged with "criminal conspiracy and incitement of public disturbance", a charge that carries a maximum sentence of two years.
 The court acquitted the suspects citing the non-appearance of prosecution lawyers.
 Human rights lawyer Ebun-Olu Adegboruwa has described the charges pressed by the police as "an insult to Nigerians and to the parents of the deceased".
 He also criticised Governor Aminu Tambuwal of Sokoto, saying that the governor as a former lawyer knew the law but wanted to override the life of a citizen entrusted to his care with his political ambition.
 He called on the governor to "rather resign now than go down in history as the Governor under whose watch a citizen was murdered and he could not enforce the laws of the land but rather aided and abetted its cover up".